 Sankaty Light is another popular place to visit.
 It’s located in the town of Sconset, 15 minutes driving from downtown Nantucket.
 This lighthouse was built in 1850 and has never been replaced.
 The surrounding area offers beautiful views of the island Moores and the Atlantic Ocean.
 Visitors can take a tour and climb to the top!

 Another lighthouse worth mentioning is the Great Point Light.
-This remote, elusive, lighthouse is located within the Coskata-Coatue Wildlife Reserve past the famous Wauwinet Resort.
+This remote, elusive, lighthouse is located within the Coskata-Coatue Wildlife Reserve past the famous Wauwinet Resort (one of the top hotels in New England).
 It is only accessible with a high clearance vehicle and special permits.
 Or, you can elect to hike 7 miles through the sand to get there.

 The Great Point Light was first built in 1784 but has since then been replaced by sturdier versions.